I wanted to put together my top travel tips for Aruba, ready for you just in case you’re planning a trip there anytime soon.

 There are so many fun activities to try in Aruba – did you watch my video above?

-You can see the flamingos, hire a car for a road trip, go scuba diving, try snorkelling, take a jeep tour, relax at a spa, go wind surfing, paddleboarding or rock pooling.
+You can see the flamingos in Aruba, hire a car for a road trip, go scuba diving, try snorkelling, take a jeep tour, relax at a spa, go wind surfing, paddleboarding or rock pooling.
 If you like to try new things while you’re on holiday, there’s plenty of choice in Aruba.

 But also, my number one travel tip for Aruba would be to just CHILL OUT!